Carey Thomas, Teacher / Morning Support Staff

-Miss Carey grew up in the woods of New England and felt a strong connection to nature, spending most of her time outdoors.
-Carey is often seen working one-on-one at the language arts center with children or telling them about the wonders of the earth during outdoor time.
-Carey also loves books- all kinds of books-!
-This love of books eventually led her to complete her bachelor’s degree in English and become a teacher.
-Here, she was able to combine her love of literature and the outdoors teaching urban at-risk students and guiding them on outdoor adventures.
+This love of books is what led her to complete her bachelor’s degree in English and become a teacher years ago.
+This allowed her to combine her love of literature and the outdoors teaching urban at-risk students and guiding them on outdoor adventures.
 After many years of teaching, Carey took time off to raise her two children.
-Through their eyes, Carey has been experiencing the magic of the world all over again.
-Guiding her children with love and warmth, helping them to experience joyful moments in everyday life, Carey found that exploring the world with young children is what she truly loves and is completing her NH Early Childhood Credentials.
-With her cheerful disposition and big smile, Carey nurtures preschoolers through imaginative play, stories, songs, movement, and of course, nature.
+Through their eyes, Carey experienced the magic of the world all over again.
+Guiding her children with love and warmth, helping them to experience joyful moments in everyday life, Carey found that exploring the world with young children is what she truly loved.
+With her cheerful disposition and big smile, Carey nurtures our youngest elementary students through imaginative play, songs, movement, hands-on math and literacy, and of course, nature.

 Carey has completed The Institute for Multi-Sensory Education’s Orton-Gillingham Comprehensive Certification, passed the KPEERI (Knowledge and Practice Examination for Effective Reading Instruction), and is a Structured Literacy Dyslexia Interventionist (C-SLDI).
 Along the way, Carey realized that she loved teaching students to read as much as she loved reading!

 In her free time Carey loves spending time with her family, playing with her dog Figgy, catching as many Cape Cod sunsets as she can, and of course, reading.